indrajithbandara/book-review/README.md

 This is is the app made during the [tuto](https://www.youtube.com/watch?v=AMai9EZesXY)

-Things you may want to cover:
+This app has the following features :

+* Heroku ready

-* Bootstrap -Bootswatch
+* Bootstrap - Bootswatch

 * Devise